 In other words, I’m pretty sure the target audience for Finding Santa is intended to be small children, but search me if they are going to enjoy this or not.
 There are whimsical aspects here and there which stand out as genuinely amusing–I myself was won over by a pair of rams who bicker like an old couple–but too often the narrative feels like it’s struggling to come up with where it wants to go, which is a shame because the animation is sometimes quite nice to look at, with landscapes which look as though they came from a toy village in a Hallmark store.
 On the flip side of that, the characters themselves are something of a mixed bag, looking as though they are dolls made out of clay.
 That’s a concept which from a visual standpoint sounds good on paper, but the problem is they aren’t terribly expressive, resulting in the heads bucking back and fourth in a way which may be off-putting to many viewers.

 Granted, for people like me–as well as probably many readers of this website–watching a foreign movie of this sort can carry a certain level of fascination, as it’s always interesting to look at what other countries are producing in terms of animation, not only when it comes to their potential artistic value, but also in how they represent the cultures in which they come from.
-It’s also an experience that can be quite rewarding, leading to the personal discovery of largely unseen international gems like Mary & Max and John & the Cuckoo-Clock Heart which are worthy of eager recommendation to family and friends.
+It’s also an experience that can be quite rewarding, leading to the personal discovery of largely unseen international gems like Mary & Max and Jack & the Cuckoo-Clock Heart which are worthy of eager recommendation to family and friends.
 The “issue”–if we can call it that–with Finding Santa is it doesn’t make much effort to be anything more than a typical Christmas outing, and even with the questionably grim aspects the story sometimes ventures into (usually in a seemingly clueless nature), it still feels a little too simplistic as it makes its way to its yuletide ending (which, as a sucker for these sorts of things, I will say is nice).

 Ultimately, Finding Santa is perfectly harmless for what it is.
 It is a bit of a bummer, though, that the film doesn’t always do more with what it has to offer (Krampus, for instance, is never even remotely threatening as a bad guy).
 For those curious in checking out a piece of foreign animation for the holidays, it might be worth a look, yet recommending this as a blind buy for anyone might be a bit of stretch.
 It’s not quite worthy of making the top of Santa’s nice list, but it’s far from earning a lump of coal in its stocking.